Australian sea lion: Conservation status and management

-In 2005, the Australian sea lion was listed as Vulnerable under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 and is similarly listed in each state across its range (South Australia and Western Australia).
-On 11 June 2013, the Recovery Plan for the Australian sea lion (Neophoca cinerea) was adopted by the Minister for Sustainability, Environment, Water, Population and Communities.
+In 2005, the Australian sea lion was listed as vulnerable under the commonwealth Environment Protection and Biodiversity Conservation Act 1999 and is similarly listed in each state across its range (South Australia and Western Australia).
+On 11 June 2013, a recovery plan for the Australian sea lion (Neophoca cinerea) was adopted by the minister for Sustainability, Environment, Water, Population, and Communities.
 The plan considers the conservation requirements of the species across its range and identifies the actions to be taken to ensure its long-term viability in nature and the parties that will undertake those actions.
 In November 2014, the species was assessed by the International Union for the Conservation of Nature as Endangered.

+Specific threats

+From March 2025, a harmful algal bloom caused by Karenia mikimotoi occurred along the coasts of South Australia, ongoing as of October 2025.
+Many marine animals are affected by the bloom, including the Australian sea lion.
+On 3 October 2025, the state and federal governments announced a $1.4 million program to protect the sea lions, of which 80 per cent live in South Australian waters.

 Captive breeding

-Some zoos and aquariums are participating in captive breeding programs.
-In 2006 it was reported that at least 41 pups had been born and raised in captivity since 1981.
+Some zoos and aquaria are participating in captive-breeding programs.
+In 2006, at least 41 pups reportedly had been born and raised in captivity since 1981.
 The species has been kept in aquaria since at least as early as 1965.

-In 2015, an Australian sea lion juvenile was captured at Bletchley near Strathalbyn in South Australia, and was going to be considered for holding in captivity.
+In 2015, an Australian sea lion juvenile was captured at Bletchley, near Strathalbyn, which is located on the River Angas at the southeastern edge of the Adelaide Hills and beginning of the Fleurieu Peninsula.
+The animal was going to be considered for holding in captivity.

-Fisheries Management
+Fisheries management

-The Australian Fisheries Management Authority Commission finalised an Australian Sea Lion Management Strategy which came into force on 30 June 2010.
-This included closures of waters around colonies, seasonal closures, increased observation of sea lion activity and trials of modified fishing techniques and equipment.
-The strategy was designed to meet the commission's obligations under the Fisheries Management Act 1991 and the Environment Protection and Biodiversity Conservation Act 1999.
-The strategy was expected to significantly reduce the impact of fishing in the Southern and Eastern Scalefish and Shark Fishery (SESSF) on Australian sea lions and enable the recovery of the species, including all sub-populations.
+The Australian Fisheries Management Authority Commission finalised an Australian sea lion management strategy, which came into force on 30 June 2010.
+This included closures of waters around colonies, seasonal closures, increased observation of sea lion activity, and trials of modified fishing techniques and equipment.
+The strategy was designed to meet the commission's obligations under the Fisheries Management Act 1991 and the Environment Protection and Biodiversity Conservation Act 1999 ("EPBC Act") The strategy was expected to significantly reduce the impact of fishing in the southern and eastern scalefish and shark fishery (SESSF) on Australian sea lions and enable the recovery of the species, including all subpopulations.

-Southern rock lobster fisheries in both South Australia and Western Australia use pots which feature special collars designed to prevent Australian sea lions from entering the pots or spikes which act as a deterrent.
+Southern rock lobster fisheries in both South Australia and Western Australia use pots that feature special collars designed to prevent Australian sea lions from entering the pots, or spikes that act as a deterrent.